jlorieau/mollib/docs/cli/pa.rst

         SVD fit.
 The output report is rendered in Markdown.

     ``--project-methyls``
-        (Optional) Use the C-C bond RDC values as methyl ¹H-¹³C RDCs.
+        (Optional) Use the C-C bond RDC values for the methyl ¹H-¹³C RDCs.
 This is the convention followed by X-plor NIH.
 By default, this is disabled.

 Fixer Arguments
 ^^^^^^^^^^^^^^^